A short presentation for older audiences who are interested in the links between social and environmental justice.

 Geography: International trade, including access to markets, inequality and ‘fair trade’; the nature of economic, political, social and environmental interdependence in the contemporary world; inequities of global systems and how they can result in unemployment, poverty and declining welfare standards for some people and localities, and advantages for other people and localities; food production, circulation and consumption.

-Biodiversity, Climate change, Conservation, Development, Environment, Fair trade, Farming, Food, Global citizenship, Globalisation, Interdependence, Natural resources, Poverty, Rural, Social justice, Sustainability, Trade
+Biodiversity, Climate Crisis, Conservation, Environment, Fair trade, Farming, Food, Global citizenship, Globalisation, Interdependence, International Development, Natural resources, Poverty, Rural, Social justice, Sustainability, Trade

 - Powerpoint (free)